Preparing for Winter: Emergency Preparedness Checklist

 Stock up on non-perishable food items that can last for an extended period.
 Canned goods, dry pasta, and rice are good options.
 Don’t forget to store enough drinking water to sustain your household for at least three days.
 How To Store Emergency Food And Water

 As mentioned, various government agencies and groups like the American Red Cross suggest we have at least one gallon per person per day stored for each person in your household for three or more days.
-I’ve always suggested to my readers that four gallons per person per day is more realistic.
-You need to prepare for proper hydration, cooking, minimal laundry, and personal hygiene needs.
+I’ve always recommended to my readers that four gallons per person daily is more realistic.
+Preparing for proper hydration, cooking, minimal laundry, and personal hygiene would require more water to be stored by your family.

 Medications and First Aid

-Make sure you have an adequate supply of prescription medications and a well-stocked first aid kit.
-Include items like bandages, antiseptics, and over-the-counter medications for common ailments.
+Ensure you have an adequate supply of prescription medications and a well-stocked first aid kit.
+Include items like bandages, antiseptics, and over-the-counter medicines for common ailments.
 35 OTC Medications You Should Store

 Heating Fuel and Alternative Heat Sources

-If you rely on a heating system other than natural gas and heating oil, ensure that you have enough fuel to last through the winter.
-For a few winters years ago we used a fireplace insert to heat our home.
-We’d go up in the mountains and cut wood as allowed by permit.
+If you rely on a heating system other than electricity, natural gas, and oil, ensure you have enough fuel to last through the winter.
+We used a fireplace insert to heat our home a few winters ago.
+We’d go up in the mountains and cut wood as permitted.
 It was hard work, but we enjoyed the family time together.

-Consider investing in alternative heat sources like a generator or space heaters for emergency situations.
+Consider investing in alternative heat sources, such as a generator or space heaters, for emergency situations.
 What is the Best Firewood for Home Heating?
+In case of a loss of power, it’s always a good idea to have a “plan B” in place.

 Prepare Your Home

-Taking steps to winterize your home will not only keep you warm but also save energy and prevent potential hazards.
+Take steps to winterize your home as a shelter to keep you warm, save energy, and prevent potential hazards.
 Consider the following preparations:

 Have Your Heating and Air Conditioning Ducts Cleaned

-When we lived in Southern Utah, we had our air ducts cleaned out as well as the dryer vent (it was on the roof).
-I kept telling Mark we shouldn’t have to be dusting so much in this house.
-Sure enough, I called a professional company to clean the ducts, there was so much debris from when the house was built.
+When we lived in Southern Utah, we had our air ducts cleaned out, as well as the dryer vent (it was on the roof).
+I kept telling Mark we shouldn’t have to dust so much in this house.
+Sure enough, I called a professional company to clean the ducts.
+There was so much debris from when the house was built.

-The dryer vent cleaning we couldn’t do ourselves because it went up to the roof, not sure why, but that’s how they built our home.
+We couldn’t do the dryer vent cleaning ourselves because it went up to the roof.
+I’m not sure why, but that’s how they built our home.

 Insulation and Weatherstripping

-Inspect your windows and doors for any gaps or cracks that could let cold air in and warm air out.
+Inspect your windows and doors for gaps or cracks that let cold air in and the warm air leak out.
 Apply weatherstripping or caulking as appropriate to seal these areas.
-Adding insulation to your home can also help conserve energy and keep the cold out.
+Adding insulation to your home can also help conserve energy and keep the cold out, particularly in your attic.
 What to Use for Insulation to Stay Warm

-We doubled the amount of insulation in our attic and were pleasantly surprised with the savings in our heating and air conditioning costs as a result.
+We doubled the amount of insulation in our attic and were pleasantly surprised to find that we had saved on our heating and air conditioning costs as a result.

 Clear Gutters and Downspouts

-Clear any debris from your gutters and downspouts to prevent ice dams and water backup.
+Clear debris from gutters and downspouts to prevent ice dams and backup water.
 This will help protect your roof and prevent potential leaks or damage.
 I see lots of TV ads for gutter guards to prevent leaves from clogging things up.
-You may want to check those out if you have many trees you your yard.
+You may want to check those out if your yard has many trees.

 Service Your Heating System

 Schedule a professional inspection and servicing of your heating system.
-Clean or replace filters, check for leaks, and ensure everything is functioning properly.
-Regular maintenance of your heating equipment will ensure your system operates efficiently throughout the winter.
+Clean or replace filters, check for leaks and ensure everything functions properly.
+Regular heating equipment maintenance will ensure your system operates efficiently throughout the winter.

-Be sure that your furnace room is clean, organized, and free of any combustible products like loose papers and old rags.
+Be sure that your furnace room is clean, organized, and free of combustible materials such as loose papers and old rags.

 During severe weather conditions, power outages are not uncommon.
 To stay connected and have adequate lighting, consider the following: